MouhcineZouhri/ticket_management_app/README.md

 under resources you can find sql script for database.

-the jar file of swing client application is contains in path swing-api-client/target/swing-api-client-1.0.jar. use java -jar swing-api-client-1.0.jar to run the application.
+the jar file of swing client application is contains in path swing-api-client/target/swing-api-client-1.0.jar.<br /> java -jar swing-api-client-1.0.jar (to run the application).